-Are you feeling the allure of NYC pulling you in?
+Are you feeling the allure of moving to NYC pulling you in?
 You won’t be the only Angeleno in town!
 At some point, many people in LA choose to give up their west coast life and trade it for the bright lights of the Big Apple.

 The distance between LA and NYC is nearly as far as you can get in the US, but that doesn’t stop at the physical journey.
 Moving to New York is also a lifestyle change in many ways, and there are a few key things to keep in mind if you’re moving from West to East.